colisee/rpi2GPT/README.md

   - Define the new root mount (switching to PARTLABEL from PARTUUID)
   - Remove the init and fsck arguments
 - Change the file /etc/fstab to update the mount points
-- Add an empty file ssh to /boot if --enable-ssh was specified
+- Add an empty file /boot/ssh if the argument --enable-ssh was specified